The Best Cities for Real Estate Agents

 With their simple yet charming design, Cape Cod–style cottages are among the most recognizable and enduring styles of home in the country.
-Characterized by a rectangular footprint, symmetrical facade, natural wood shingles and clapboard siding, and a steep but low roof with side gables, Cape Cod houses represent a uniquely American architectural expression that has stood the test of time, from the colonial settlements of New England to the present.
+Characterized by a rectangular footprint, symmetrical facade, natural wood shingles, and clapboard siding, and a steep but low roof with side gables, Cape Cod houses represent a uniquely American architectural expression that has stood the test of time, from the colonial settlements of New England to the present.

 Cape Cod houses originated in New England in the seventeenth century, as colonists brought traditional British building techniques and modified them in response to their limited means and harsh weather they encountered in the northern climes of the New World.
 A rectangular footprint simplified the construction process and allowed for easy additions later on, shingle siding didn’t require painting, the steeply pitched roof helped in shedding snow, and low ceilings—along with a central hearth and chimney—provided effective heating during long, cold winters.
 The modest houses that emerged from this process were as practical as they were sturdy.